usemarkup/terraform-asg-alb/README.md

 resource "aws_security_group" "varnish_sg" {
   name = "varnish-sg"

-  # Allow Varnish EC2 to speak to the Internet
+  # Allow Varnish EC2 to speak to the Internet (you might not want this...
+OS updates though etc)
   egress {
     from_port = 0
     to_port   = 65535